Accessibility Resource Center

 Nia Jones

 We understand equal access to opportunities and resources on campus is important.
-From clear policies to personalized support from our ADA/504 Coordinators, we’re here to address barriers and create an environment where you feel empowered to participate in campus life.
+From clear policies to personalized support from our ADA/504 Coordinators, we’re here to address barriers and create an environment where you feel empowered.

 Yellow flower in focus with a backdrop of the bridge and clocktower bulrry, in the quad on the campus of UNC Pembroke.